-Total Com pensation Level Base Salary Target Annual Bonus Performance Share Units Target Stock Options Target Total Portion of Compensation that is Variable Total Portion of Compensation that is Fixed President and Chief Executive Officer 34% 34% 10% 21% 66% 34% Executive Vice President 41% 25% 12% 22% 59% 41%
+Total Com pensation Level Base Salary Target Annual Bonus Performance Share Units Target Stock Options Target Total Portion of Compensation that is Variable Total Portion of Compensation that is Fixed President and Chief Executive Officer 23% 23% 35% 19% 77% 23% Executive Vice-President 33% 22% 30% 15% 67% 33%

-Changes to the Mid-Term and Long-Term Incentive Compensation Mix
+Change to the Mid-Term and Long-Term Incentive Compensation Mix

 At the end of 2021, the Board of Directors approved a change to the mid-term (PSUs) and long-term (stock options) compensation mix of the Corporation's executives to increase the weight on PSUs and reduce the weight on stock options.
-As a result, for awards being granted in 2022, PSUs will have a target weighting of approximately 70% of the mix, while stock options 30%.
-Such change was performed by considering recent tax measures in Canada, best market practices and shareholders' expectations.
-Ultimately, the new mix should help reinforce a better pay-for-performance philosophy by better aligning compensation outcomes with the financial performance of the company, while keeping executives' interests aligned with those of shareholders.
+As a result, for awards granted since 2022, PSUs have a target weighting of approximately 70% of the mix, and stock options 30%.
+Such change was performed by considering best market practices and shareholders' expectations.
+Ultimately, the new mix allows to reinforce a better pay-for-performance philosophy by better aligning compensation outcomes with the financial performance of the Corporation, while keeping executives' interests aligned with those of shareholders.